 While “Parmigiana” means “from Parma” (part of Northern Italy), the dish is not part of Northern Italy’s cuisine.
 It is a Southern Italian dish.
 In a traditional Eggplant Parmigiana, the eggplant is dredged in eggs, flour and fried or even deep fried.

-To make the dish much lighter and to get rid of extra liquid (zucchini contain a lot of water), I grilled zucchini instead.
+To make this Zucchini Parmigiana Recipe much lighter and to get rid of extra liquid (zucchini contain a lot of water), I grilled zucchini instead.
 Just make sure to spray your indoor or outdoor grill with cooking spray.
 Let zucchini sit 15-20 minutes and drain while you are getting other ingredients ready.
 Discard the liquid from the bottom of the bowl.

 I like my cooked zucchini crunchy and not mushy.
 In fact, I often add raw zucchini to salads and green smoothies.
 Cut zucchini into 3/4 inch thick slices, do not season and just grill on high for 3 minutes per side.